Creative Writing BA (Hons) module details

 You will develop your understanding of the historic and current operation of major film studios, by reviewing their releases, changing structures over time, and their practices today.
 You will explore the history of movie studios and the evolving business practices of studios, focusing on the activities of two studios, the Walt Disney Company and Warner-Discovery.
 You will discover the key activities carried out by studios, including production, distribution, license sales and marketing.

-Preparatory exercise, 20%: You will produce a 5 minute presentation or 100 word written piece outlining one aspect of industry practice.
+Preparatory exercise, 20%: You will produce a 5 minute presentation or written piece outlining one aspect of industry practice.

-Essay project, 80%: You will write a 4000 word essay exploring key themes of the module
+Essay project, 80%: You will write an essay exploring key themes of the module.

 Education route - Childhood, Social Justice and Education